pytorch/pytorch/docs/source/optim.rst

     between parameter groups.

-Consider the following example related to the distinct penalization of parameters.
+Also consider the following example related to the distinct penalization of parameters.
 Remember that :func:`~torch.nn.Module.parameters` returns an iterable that contains all learnable parameters, including biases and other parameters that may need distinct penalization.
 To address this, one can specify